 Default notices sit at the front end of every default servicing workflow.
 Get them wrong, and nothing downstream — workouts, foreclosure filings, note sales — proceeds cleanly.
-NSC’s approach to Dodd-Frank’s impact on private mortgage default servicing starts here: compliance is not a back-office afterthought; it is built into the first document a borrower receives after missing a payment.
-Before reviewing each requirement, the comparison table below maps the highest-risk failure points.
+Compliance is not a back-office afterthought; it is built into the first document a borrower receives after missing a payment.
+The comparison table below maps the highest-risk failure points before we walk through each requirement.

 Why Getting Default Notices Right Is Non-Negotiable

 A procedurally defective notice does not just delay foreclosure — it hands the borrower a dismissal argument and resets statutory timelines.
-With non-performing loans costing servicers an average of $1,573 per loan per year (MBA SOSF 2024), every procedural restart compounds losses directly.
+Every procedural restart compounds losses directly across the portfolio, making notice accuracy the single highest-leverage compliance checkpoint in default servicing.

 1. Accurate Cure Amount